GeminiDRSoftware/MAROONXDR/README.md

   - Returns
     - adoutputs : adinputs that pass test

+- **addVAR** : Calculates the variance based on the read noise for the chip and the poisson noise(the variance in this case is just the number of photons for each pixel).
+The variance is then stored as a FITS extension for each file.
+  - Parameters
+    - adinputs - list of MX objects without variance extensions
+    - read_noise - boolean, whether to include read noise in variance calculations
+    - poisson_noise - boolean, whether to include poisson noise in variance calculations
+  - Returns
+    - adoutputs - list of MX objects with variance extensions

 - **combineFlatStreams** : Recombines the flat data into one processed frame, combining the main stream pre-processed and the 'source' stream pre-processed with a simple max comparison at each pixel.
 Saves in main stream.
   - Parameters
     - 'DFFFD_flats' stream : single MX astrodata object